Vaccine Development, Testing, and Regulation

 Pre-clinical studies use tissue-culture or cell-culture systems and animal testing to assess the safety of the candidate vaccine and its immunogenicity, or ability to provoke an immune response.
 Animal subjects may include mice and monkeys.
 These studies give researchers an idea of the cellular responses they might expect in humans.
 They may also suggest a safe starting dose for the next phase of research as well as a safe method of administering the vaccine.

 Researchers may adapt the candidate vaccine during the pre-clinical state to try to make it more effective.
 They may also do challenge studies with the animals, meaning that they vaccinate the animals and then try to infect them with the target pathogen.
-Challenge studies are never conducted in humans.

 Many candidate vaccines never progress beyond this stage because they fail to produce the desired immune response.
 The pre-clinical stages often lasts 1-2 years and usually involves researchers in private industry.

 A sponsor, usually a private company, submits an application for an Investigational New Drug (IND) to the U.S. Food and Drug Administration.
 The sponsor describes the manufacturing and testing processes, summarizes the laboratory reports, and describes the proposed study.
 An institutional review board, representing an institution where the clinical trial will be conducted, must approve the clinical protocol.
 The FDA has 30 days to approve the application.